 Budgeting is one of the best ways to help you stay on top of your family’s finances from month to month.
 However, staying on budget can be difficult if everyone in the family isn’t on board with the program.
 To help get your family involved in the budgeting process, why not put together a family budgeting plan with a little bit of input from everyone?
-These seven simple steps will help you create a simple budgeting plan that will get you all on the same page in no time.
+These seven simple steps will help you create a simple budgeting plan that will get you all on the same page in almost no time at all.

 Figure Out Your Income